 Where food production and transport have also contributed a lot of pollution, a recent focus on developing less globalized and more localized agriculture has been a focus in the research literature, particularly in the more industrialized northern hemisphere.

-Whereas in some states, such as in the United States, liberal land laws have allowed many urban areas to easily expand into agricultural lands, in other countries or states, such as around London, UK, more restrictive laws prevent urban expansion.
+In other countries or states, such as around London, UK, more restrictive laws prevent urban expansion.
 This has the secondary result of also possibly increasing land and home prices, as greater protection limits urban sprawl but also limits living areas.

 In part, this is guided by how agricultural land is seen, whether it is seen as vital for economic and/or cultural reasons.